ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

     ![image](https://github.com/ianderrington/genai/assets/76016868/fed3de2c-6dcf-4f4b-8ad1-aa2ecadce5ad)

-## Optimization Metrics

-## Architectures
+## Example Architectures
 While there are many architecture and methods for creating and optimizing proteins, we focus here, primarily on ways that employ PLMs in some way.
 These create _foundation models_ that can be fine-tuned and readily adapted to specific domains of interest.

 The general method of creating protein foundation models uses Masked Language Modeling (MLM) or 'Bert-based' predictions, though next-token predictions, as is done with GPT-architectures may also be used.
 We share a number of prominent models and uses or derivatives,

+### Evaluation Metrics

+### Foundation models

 #### ESM models

+!!! tip "[Evolutionary-scale prediction of atomic-level protein structure with a language model (esm)](https://www.science.org/doi/10.1126/science.ade2574) End to end Language model enabling structure sequence pairing, coupled with an equivariant transformer structure model at the end"

 ??? abstract "[Genome-wide prediction of disease variant effects with a deep protein language model](https://github.com/ntranoslab/esm-variants)"
-    The authors show int heir [paper](https://www.nature.com/articles/s41588-023-01465-0) a workflow using ESM1b, a 650-million-parameter protein language model, to predict all ~450 million possible missense variant effects in the human genome, and made all predictions available on a web portal.
+    The authors show in their [paper](https://www.nature.com/articles/s41588-023-01465-0) a workflow using ESM1b, a 650-million-parameter protein language model, to predict all ~450 million possible missense variant effects in the human genome, and made all predictions available on a web portal.

 ??? abstract "![GitHub Repo stars](https://badgen.net/github/stars/facebookresearch/esm) [Language models enable zero-shot prediction of the effects of mutations on protein function]([Language models enable zero-shot prediction of the effects of mutations on protein function](https://github.com/facebookresearch/esm))"